Wroxeter Roman City

 The Market Hall was an important part of the baths complex where bathers would get food for their evening meal and the shop rents would have paid for the running of the baths.

-You can still see the remains of the colonnade of the forum which is located across the road from the Market Hall, close to the Roman Town House.
-The forum functioned as a combined market, town & county hall and magistrates court.
-Whilst little of the original building now exists, you can imagine the imposing facade of this once great structure.
-Find out more here.
+You can see the remains of forum’s colonnade, across the road from the Market Hall and close to the Roman Town House.
+The forum functioned as a combined market, town and county hall and magistrate's court.
+While little of the original building survives, you can imagine the imposing facade of this once-great structure.

-Visit the refurbished museum to discover many never seen before personal items that shine a light on the lives of people who lived at Wroxeter, including jewellery, amulets, specialist tools and religious artefacts.
+Visit the refurbished museum to discover many personal items that shine a light on the lives of people who lived at Wroxeter.
+There’s Roman jewellery, amulets, specialist tools and religious artefacts.

-Many trades flourished here at Wroxeter, including tanneries, leather works and bone workers who created beautiful hair pins and you can see the remains of potter and glassware; all of which give a glimpse of the sophisticated craft work taking place at the site.
+Many trades flourished here at Wroxeter, including tanneries, leather works and bone workers.
+You can see the sophisticated craftwork taking place at the site: beautiful hair pins and the remarkable remains of pottery and glassware.

 Discover a new handling collection featuring objects that would have been used for writing, and a reconstructed strigil, used in bath houses at the time to cleanse the body.